catalinpit/JS-Tips-And-Tricks/README.md

-# JavaScript Tips And Tricks  🔥🚀⚡
+# JAVASCRIPT TIPS & TRICKS  🔥🚀⚡
 A collection of JavaScript tips and tricks.

 No particular order or path.